ammein/custom-code-editor/README.md

 scripts : {
     files : [
         {
-            name : 'parentFolder/*', // This will get all files inside the parent folder when : 'user'
+            name : "custom", // This will get custom.js
-        },
+            when : "user"
+        }
         {
             name : 'parentFolder/myScript', // This will get myScript.js inside parentFolder
             when : 'user'